sfarrens/pyralid-template/README.md

 3. Go to the menu on the left and click on `Add repos`.
 4. Find the package name you provided for the repository and click the switch on the left to activate coverage tests.

+> Note: that private GitHub repositories require a pro account on Coveralls.

 ### Step 5: Automate API documentation build

 The objective of this step is to allow Travis to automatically generate your API documentation every time you make a pull request.